Home Page

 Sitges is so much more than just a beach town.
 It has a history that stretches to way back before the civil war and boasts an array of beautiful buildings and views.
 It offers something for everybody.

 Couples can enjoy romantic strolls along the promenade and luxurious dinners.
 Families can enjoy the museums, beaches and sports activities for the kids.
-Those looking for a fun packed holiday will fine a town brimming with bras and clubs some of which are gay and some of which have a more open policy.
+Those looking for a fun packed holiday will find a town brimming with bars and clubs some of which are gay and some of which have a more open policy.
 Sitges is, first and foremost, a beach town.
 However, there are other options for those who get fidgety after a couple of days of sunbathing.

 Back To The Top Of The Page